caph1993/ndarray-js/notebooks/readme.md

 - (DONE) Support for 128 bits dtype?
 (Nope.
 I don't use that much, and js does not support that natively)

+- is there a way to copy the jsdoc of another function, but replacing the first argument?

 - np.where
 - maximum and minimum with ↑ and ↓.
 What priority wr to + *, ** and the logical operators?